2022 Instructions for Form 589 Nonresident Reduced Withholding Request

 Part III – Type of Income Subject to Withholding

 Check the box that reflects the type of payment that will be received for services performed on the date(s) specified.
+For foreign ECTI, check box H, Allocations to Foreign (non-U.S.) Nonresident Partners/Members.
 Check one type only.

 Date(s) of Service – Enter the date(s) the services are being performed.
 The dates of service must reflect the same taxable year as shown in the upper left corner of Form 589.